Why companies reorganize | 8 reasons it's time to adopt a new org structure

 In today’s tight labor market in the midst of the Great Resignation, retaining employees is more important than ever.
 Employee turnover costs organizations around 33% of an employee’s base pay—or $15,000 for the average U.S. employee today.
 That’s double the cost of turnover since 2000.

 Employees are appreciating assets—the longer they work at your company, the more valuable they become.
 That’s why it’s crucial to invest in and retain your people.

 If your company has high employee turnover, it’s time to reevaluate.
 What structures or processes are contributing to turnover?
 Are your employees leaving for competitors?
 Why?

 Solving the issue of employee retention isn’t always easy, but it is worth it.
-It may require changing your management, improving your hiring and onboarding processes, increasing salaries or benefits packages, or providing more training and mentorship opportunities.
+It may require changing your management, improving your hiring and onboarding processes, increasing salaries or benefits packages, expanding remote and flex work options, or providing more training and mentorship opportunities.